FIBRE 101: TENCEL

 After years of acquiring knowledge and slowly breaking into a very tough market place dominated by polyester and cotton, Lenzing was finally able to acquire its one major competitor, as well as the production facilities, skills and rights to the name, Tencel.
 Thus in 2004, Lenzing Lyocell became Lenzing Tencel.
 As much as Tencel's mostly closed loop process is romanticised, the method of re-using the solvent over and over was primarily developed because of its sheer expense.
 Today, Lenzing Tencel is 99.8% closed loop in its solvent usage.
 Its focus, at least from a marketing perspective, is to preserve the environment and provide new breakthroughs in cellulose fibre technology.

-Lyocell is less regulated and less transparent than Lenzing certified Tencel, and therefore is not always the most "eco-friendly" option.
+Lyocell is less regulated and less transparent than Lenzing Tencel, and therefore is not always the most "eco-friendly" option.
 There's no way to verify the solvents being used are reclaimed.
-The wood pulp is not traceable, nor is it verified for responsible harvest.
+The wood pulp origin is not traceable, nor is it verified for responsible harvest.
 It's important to note that there are a lot of environmental issues - from water, land and air pollution to people's health being affected by the production of regenerated cellulose fibres (AKA Man Made Cellulose Fibres or MMCFs), particularly viscose.
-You can ready more about that on my viscose blog post here.
+You can ready more about that on our viscose blog post here.

 What about the trees, you ask?
 First of all, those trees in the photo aren't eucalyptus.
 If you're from Australia, you'd know that already.
 The thing is, most eucalyptus trees are native to Australia, and they have been cultivated in other parts of the world for paper making and, more recently, fibre making for textiles.
 This is an interesting thing to note.
-There may be some downfalls to eucalyptus being planted on land where it doesn't belong.
+There may be some downfalls planting eucalyptus on land where it isn't native.
 I wonder if there's anyone who knows more about this issue (if it's even an issue) than I do?
 I'd love to hear from you with any insights.

-The great thing about Tencel for me as a designer, and a consumer, is that it is so versatile.
-It is incredibly strong, in fact, it's as strong as polyester, much stronger than cotton.
+The great thing about Tencel for me as a designer, and a consumer, is that it is quite versatile.
+It's strong, not quite as strong as polyester but much stronger than cotton.
 It lends itself to many different styles of yarn production, from super soft knits, to silky weaves.
 It's a fantastic blending fibre, is completely biodegradable and, finally, uses a very small amount of water to cultivate the trees and process the fibres and yarns.
 100 times more water is required to produce cotton fibre than Tencel (including growing, harvest and production).
 The solvent used in Tencel is completely non-toxic and certified safe to handle and wear.

 Lenzing reckon that the fibre yield is also 10x that of cotton.
 In other words, where 1 cotton t-shirt can be extracted from 6sqm of soil, you can get ten Tencel t-shirts from the same amount of soil - though I am curious what dataset this is based on, because, if you've read my Fibre 101 on Cotton, you'll know that farm regions produce vastly differing yields and consume vastly different water quantities.
 Lezing also appear to firmly believe in the cultivation of new "tree farms", that while helping them gain raw material for their product, will simultaneously help filter out air pollution and provide nutrients to soil.

 So what's the drawback?
-Well, Tencel is expensive, much more so than its inferior lyocell relative.
+Well, Tencel is expensive, much more so than its lyocell relative.
 It's also not commonly available or accessible to everyone.
 Tencel fibres might not be suitable for every application and final product outcome.
 They also still require the use of resources like trees, water and land to cultivate.
 Depending on how you look at it, Tencel may be lower impact than cotton, but I wonder what would happen if every company in the world ONLY used Tencel?
 I just don't see how our earth could sustain it.
 We cannot overlook the potential for deforestation of rainforests when profit is involved.
-My advice is to begin adding it into our wardrobes as a super special and healthy alternative to many of the questionable fibres out there, like polyester, untraceable cotton or conventional silk.
+My advice is to begin adding it into our wardrobes as a special and healthy alternative to many of the questionable fibres out there, like polyester, untraceable cotton or conventional silk.
 Remember, there is no perfect fibre, however a balanced use of healthy ones may just be as close as we'll get.